Norfolk pigeon: Ecology

 The abundance of the Norfolk pigeon at the time of the island's settlement is unknown.
 Early records indicate the presence of the bird, but do not contain any information on its numbers.
 Based on the behaviour of the other subspecies, it is likely that the bird relied upon fruiting plants for food.

 Extinction

 The extinction of the Norfolk pigeon was caused by a combination of the introduction of cats and weasels, habitat destruction by human settlers, and direct hunting by humans.
-Before European settlement, the bird had been hunted by Polynesian settlers of the island.
-When Europeans reached the island, however, the birds remained and the Polynesians did not.
+Before European settlement, the bird had been hunted by Polynesian inhabitants of the island.
+When Europeans reached the island, the pigeon was still there but the Polynesians were not.
 The Europeans took up the bird as a food source.
-An officer of the penal colony there, Ensign Abel Dottin William Best, recorded the species as still quite common in 1838, with his journals mentioning his successful hunting of 72 birds, including 25 on September 18, 1838.
+An officer of the penal colony there, Ensign Abel Dottin William Best, recorded the species as still quite common in 1838, with his journals mentioning his successful hunting of 72 birds, including 25 on 18 September 1838.
 The last sighting occurred in 1901.
 Direct hunting by humans was probably the dominant cause of extinction.

+Coextinction of its parasites

+Along with the bird, two of its parasites went extinct.
+The parasites are given below: